bazelbuild/rules_python/BZLMOD_SUPPORT.md

 If you want to use the same toolchain as what WORKSPACE used, then manually register the builtin Bazel Python toolchain by doing `register_toolchains("@bazel_tools//tools/python:autodetecting_toolchain")`.
-**IMPORTANT: this should only be done in a root module, and may intefere with the toolchains rules_python registers**.
+**IMPORTANT: this should only be done in a root module, and may interfere with the toolchains rules_python registers**.

 NOTE: Regardless of your toolchain, due to [#691](https://github.com/bazelbuild/rules_python/issues/691), `rules_python` still relies on a local Python being available to bootstrap the program before handing over execution to the toolchain Python.
+To override this behaviour see {obj}`--bootstrap_impl=script`, which switches to `bash`-based bootstrap on UNIX systems.

+### Better PyPI package downloading on bzlmod

+On `bzlmod` users have the option to use the `bazel_downloader` to download packages and work correctly when `host` platform is not the same as the `target` platform.
+This provides faster package download times and integration with the credentials helper.

+### Extra targets in `whl_library` repos

+Due to how `bzlmod` is designed and the visibility rules that it enforces, it is best to use the targets in the `whl` repos as they are and not rely on using the `annotations` API to add extra targets to so-called `spoke` repos.
+For alternatives that should cover most of the existing usecases please see:
+* {bzl:obj}`py_console_script_binary` to create `entry_point` targets.
+* {bzl:obj}`whl_filegroup` to extract filegroups from the `whl` targets (e.g. `@pip//numpy:whl`)
+* {bzl:obj}`pip.override` to patch the downloaded `whl` files.
+Using that you can change the `METADATA` of the `whl` file that will influence how `rules_python` code generation behaves.